You’ve taken it in and then found yourself going back over it later, thinking:

 • Two postnatal visits for feeding, emotional wellbeing and recovery support

-• WhatsApp and phone support from 36 weeks to 4 weeks postpartum
+• WhatsApp and phone support from booking to 2 weeks postpartum

 Perfect for: